Non-coding RNA: As a hormone

 There is an important link between certain non-coding RNAs and the control of hormone-regulated pathways.
 In Drosophila, hormones such as ecdysone and juvenile hormone can promote the expression of certain miRNAs.
 Furthermore, this regulation occurs at distinct temporal points within Caenorhabditis elegans development.
 In mammals, miR-206 is a crucial regulator of estrogen-receptor-alpha.

 Non-coding RNAs are crucial in the development of several endocrine organs, as well as in endocrine diseases such as diabetes mellitus.
-Specifically in the MCF-7 cell line, addition of 17β-estradiol increased global transcription of the noncoding RNAs called lncRNAs near estrogen-activated coding genes.
+Specifically in the MCF-7 cell line, addition of 17β-estradiol increased global transcription of the noncoding RNAs called long noncoding RNAs (lncRNAs) near estrogen-activated coding genes.

 In pathogenic avoidance

 C. elegans was shown to learn and inherit pathogenic avoidance after exposure to a single non-coding RNA of a bacterial pathogen.

 Roles in disease

 As with proteins, mutations or imbalances in the ncRNA repertoire within the body can cause a variety of diseases.